Hazel Scott

-Hazel Dorothy Scott (June 11, 1920 – October 2, 1981) was a Trinidadian American jazz and classical pianist and singer.
+Hazel Dorothy Scott (June 11, 1920 – October 2, 1981) was an American jazz and classical pianist and singer.
 An outspoken critic of racial discrimination and segregation, she used her influence to improve the representation of Black Americans in film.

-Born in Port of Spain, Scott moved to New York City with her mother at the age of four.
-Scott was a child musical prodigy, receiving scholarships to study at the Juilliard School when she was eight.
+Born in Port of Spain, Trinidad, Scott moved to New York City with her mother at the age of four.
+Scott was a musical child prodigy, receiving scholarships to study at the Juilliard School when she was eight.
 In her teens, she performed at Café Society while still at school.
 She also performed on the radio.

 She was active as a jazz singer throughout the 1930s and 1940s.
-In 1950, she became the first black American to host her own TV show, The Hazel Scott Show.
-Her career in the United States faltered after she testified before the House Un-American Activities Committee in 1950 during the era of McCarthyism.
-Scott subsequently moved to Paris, France, in 1957 and began performing in Europe, not returning to the United States until 1967.
+In 1950, she became the first black American to host her own TV series, The Hazel Scott Show.
+Scott’s career in the United States faltered after she testified before the House Un-American Activities Committee in 1950 during the era of McCarthyism.

+Scott subsequently moved to Paris, France, in 1957 and began performing in Europe.
+She did not return to the United States for ten years, until 1967.

 Early life

-Born in Port of Spain, Trinidad and Tobago, on June 11, 1920, Hazel Dorothy Scott was the only child of R. Thomas Scott, a West African scholar from Liverpool, England, and Alma Long Scott, a classically trained pianist, and music teacher.
-In 1924, the family moved from Trinidad to the United States and settled in Harlem, New York City.
-Her parents had separated by this time, and Scott lived with her mother and grandmother.
+Hazel Dorothy Scott was born in Port of Spain, Trinidad and Tobago, on June 11, 1920.
+She was the only child of R. Thomas Scott, a West African scholar from Liverpool, England, and Alma Long Scott, a classically trained pianist and music teacher.
+In 1924, the family moved to the United States and settled in Harlem, New York City.
+Scott's parents had separated by this time, and she lived with her mother and grandmother.

-By now, Scott could play anything she heard on the piano.
+By then, Scott could play anything she heard on the piano.
 With her mother's guidance and training, she mastered advanced piano techniques and was labeled a child prodigy.
-When Scott was eight years old, she began studying with Professor Paul Wagner of the Juilliard School of Music.
+When Scott was eight years old, she began studying with Professor Oscar Wagner of the Juilliard School of Music.
 In 1933, her mother organized her own Alma Long Scott's All-Girl Jazz Band, where Scott played the piano and trumpet.